In 2010 I won a Best Fiction Award and had three agents ask for my full manuscript.

 Six years later, I have three completed manuscripts, but no book deals from NY.

 It certainly isn’t through a lack of trying.
-To set the stage: My novels, Tracker and Pursuit are the first two books in the Fox Walker Series.
+To set the stage: My novels, Tracker and Pursuit are the first two books in the Fox Walker Novels.
 Over the course of years, my agent created great query letters and got requests to read the full manuscripts from Random House, Penguin, Crown, St. Martin’s Press, Little Brown, Harper Collins, Tor, Kensington…to name a few.
 This process, by the way, takes forever (or so it seems to the writer), as the editors at the houses are so overwhelmed and an agent has to be diligent about follow-ups.
 Weeks pass, then months…

 When the rejection letters began to trickle in, they all had a common theme.
 See if you can spot it:

 “We’ve now had three in-house reads on it, all of which were respectable.
 Bob and I, along with another editor, have all looked at it and we did like the story and think Indy Quillen has a really promising voice.
 Her expertise in wilderness survival and Native American culture really do add to the book and distinguish it from a lot of other thrillers.
 We’re just not sure how big the market is for such a niche kind of a story.
 We put our heads together and tried to think about how to make it work, but with the market tough as it is, and our thriller list already a bit crowded, it’s harder to roll the dice.
 I’m sorry that we’re going to have to pass this time.”